Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 For the Resource Manager version of this article, select it from the drop-down list below, or from the table of contents on the left.

 This article shows you how to create a VNet with a Point-to-Site connection in the classic deployment model using the Azure portal.
-This configuration uses certificates to authenticate the connecting client.
+This configuration uses certificates to authenticate the connecting client, either self-signed or CA issued.
 You can also create this configuration using a different deployment tool or deployment model by selecting a different option from the following list:

 A Point-to-Site (P2S) VPN gateway lets you create a secure connection to your virtual network from an individual client computer.
 Point-to-Site VPN connections are useful when you want to connect to your VNet from a remote location, such when you are telecommuting from home or a conference.
 A P2S VPN is also a useful solution to use instead of a Site-to-Site VPN when you have only a few clients that need to connect to a VNet.
 A P2S VPN connection is established by starting it from the client computer.